fuzziebrain/orclapex-js/README.md

 /// <reference types="orclapex-js" />
 ```

-For those who are not ready to start with TypeScript, Visual Studio Code provides type-checking and intellisense support.
+For those who are not ready to start with TypeScript, Visual Studio Code provides type-checking and intellisense support for JavaScript.
 Add the following two lines of code:
 ```javascript
 //@ts-check
 /// <reference types="orclapex-js" />